 Once you’ve decided what you’ll promote, using a tool like Lasso can help drive traffic to your affiliate links using custom displays.

-This, along with more information provided in the display box can help gain your visitor’s trust and increase conversion rates.
+This, along with more information provided in the display box, can help gain your visitor’s trust and increase conversion rates.
+Take the below example we created for the book, Essentialism. 👇

 You’ll also want to optimize your posts and pages for things like headlines, meta tags, internal links, and external links.